 Writers' Circles are virtual interactive writing groups of up to six people.
 We make it easy to share work and give and receive peer feedback and the Writers' Circles will have a dedicated HelpDesk contact for any questions.

 All aspects of the Writers' Weekend will be monitored and moderated to ensure that the programme flows smoothly and we will have a 'helpdesk' available if you have any trouble.

 What is a one-to-one?

-With the ‘Attendee’ package, you may purchase up to five one-to-ones with literary agents, commissioning editors, author mentors or a writing coach of your choice for supportive editorial feedback.
-If you purchase the ‘View-Only’ package, you may book one appointment.
+When you purchase a Weekend, Saturday, Sunday, or Writers’ Circle package, you receive virtual one-to-ones with literary agents, commissioning editors or an author mentor of your choice for supportive editorial feedback.
 Writers that feel ready can pitch their work and may receive a request to see a full manuscript!

-Appointments are fifteen minutes long.
+Appointments are fifteen minutes long, with an additional five-minute buffer to get settled.
 You are asked to upload your submission into our online system for the agents/editors to read and make notes in preparation for your one-to-one.

 This golden opportunity to meet ‘face-to-face’ with an agent can be nerve-wracking, but see it as a business meeting.
 Agents and editors may be looking for specific things and if you receive lukewarm feedback, consider it a learning experience.
 It is only one person’s opinion, after all.

-If you aren’t ready to pitch your work, you may choose to meet with one of our friendly and supportive author mentors who will give you editorial feedback on your submission, or a writing coach for inspiration.
-Most one-to-ones with our author mentors are 30 minutes long and count as two one-to-ones.
+If you aren’t ready to pitch your work, you may choose to meet with one of our friendly and supportive author mentors who will give you editorial feedback on your submission.
+Most one-to-ones with our author mentors are 30 minutes long and count as one one-to-one.